nazidul/nazidul/README.md

 ### I am no one.
 But I want to be someone as a great Abdullah.
 ![I am no one.
 But I want to be someone as a great Abdullah.  ](https://media.licdn.com/dms/image/D4D16AQEmV2byxUlN6A/profile-displaybackgroundimage-shrink_350_1400/0/1691583654435?e=1697068800&v=beta&t=FWee29Ck4WBpEGyvFUZucANAWKXoUvlz0qsGi2pHicc)

 I am a person in view you judge what is me right or wrong. to me this is I am.
 I am not hard to see but hard to find the real me.Only Almighty one knows the truth.
-Even me do not know who am I?
+Even me do not know who am I?skills are not shown it is proven through work and skills.

-Skills: skills are not shown it is proven through work and skills.
+Skills:HTML/CSS/JAVASCRIPT/JAVA/C/C++/Python

 - 🔭 I’m currently working on myself
 - 🌱 I’m currently learning how to develop myself